 A Lithuanian marksman whose lethal three-point shot and clutch performances have made him a fixture in European basketball for over a decade.

-Martynas Gecevičius embodies the classic Lithuanian basketball archetype: a cold-blooded shooter with a seemingly infinite range.
-Standing at 1.93 meters, he carved out a long career not with flashy athleticism, but with a fundamental, deadly efficient game.
-His professional path has been a tour of European clubs, where his role was consistently clear—space the floor and punish defenses from beyond the arc.
-Gecevičius became a player coaches trusted in high-pressure moments, known for his calm demeanor when taking big shots.
-While he may not have been a perennial star on the continent's biggest stages, his longevity and specialized skill set made him a valuable and respected commodity on every roster he joined, including his time with BC Telšiai in Lithuania's NKL.
+Martynas Gecevičius built a long career as a cold-blooded shooter with seemingly infinite range.
+At 1.93 meters, he relied on a fundamental, deadly efficient game rather than flashy athleticism.
+His professional path toured European clubs.
+His role was consistent: space the floor and punish defenses from beyond the arc.
+Coaches trusted him in high-pressure moments for his calm demeanor on big shots.
+He was not a perennial star on the continent's biggest stages.
+His longevity and specialized skill set made him valuable on every roster, including BC Telšiai in Lithuania's NKL.

 1981–1996